jdamcd/musicbrainz-android/README.md

 ### Can I skip all this Maven stuff?

 Yes.
 However, you'll need to look at the dependencies in the POMs and go hunting for the dependencies yourself.

+### Building with gradle

+For building with gradle (checked with gradle v2.2.1), follow these steps:

+1. Install the Musicbrainz api jar to local maven repository using

+        $ gradle install

+2. Now follow one of these in order to build the android application

+  1. For building the android apk, installing it to emulator/device and to run instrumentation checks

+            $ gradle connectedAndroidTest

+  2. For building the android apk and installing it to emulator/device :

+            $ gradle installDebug

+  3. For building the android apk :

+            $ gradle build

+3. To clean the build files :

+        $ gradle clean

+4. Gradle build does not need paypal jar to be installed in local maven repository.
+But if still one needs to do it, run

+        $ gradle publishToMavenLocal